Michael Chopra: Alloa Athletic

 On 17 March 2015, Chopra signed for Scottish Championship club Alloa Athletic for the rest of the season.
 On that very day, he made his debut against Rangers.
 On 2 May 2015, he scored his first goal for Alloa when he scored from six yards out in a league match against Cowdenbeath.
 Four days later, he scored his second goal for the club, as he opened the scoring in a 2–0 victory against Brechin City in the relegation play-offs.
 Chopra was released by Alloa due to injury in March 2016, exactly one year after he signed for the club.

 Return to Kerala Blasters

-On 7 August 2016, Chopra signed to make a return to Kerala Blasters after not being retained by them in 2nd edition of Indian Super League.
+On 7 August 2016, Chopra made a return to Kerala Blasters after not being retained by them in the second edition of the Indian Super League.